Aakarshit07/Namaste-React-Learning/Inception-01/README.md

     Parcel is Doing it.

 # Does Parcel Does this by itself?
-    No, Parcel has package that is Babel. and Babel Transpile this JSX Code.
+    No, Parcel has package that is Babel.
+Babel Transpile this JSX Code.

 # What is Transpileing?
-    It means that conveting the code into code that JS Engine can understand.
+    It means that converting the JSX code into code that JS Engine can understand.

 # Does Babel only Transpile JSX?
     No, It converts modern ES6 Js into old JS that older browser can understand.